alphagov/govuk-import-export-prototype/answer/send-goods-abroad.markdown

 ##If you send goods abroad regularly

-If you're regularly sending goods within the EU, you must make [other customs declarations](/guide/starting-to-export/move-goods-inside-the-eu.html).
+If you regularly send goods within the EU, you must make [other customs declarations](/guide/starting-to-export/move-goods-inside-the-eu.html).

 You can [make a customs declaration online](/guide/declare-exporting-goods-from-eu/overview.html), if you regularly send goods outside the EU.